Skip to main content

 Method 2: Use Adobe Acrobat Pro

 You may use Adobe Acrobat to convert existing forms created in Word, Excel, PDF, or a number of other document formats into a fillable form.
-See Adobe's How to Use Form Wizard video for a brief tutorial on creating forms.
+See Adobe's How to create PDFs from text and image files for a brief tutorial on creating forms.

 To use this method, you will need a copy of Adobe Acrobat.